Meghan King: Business ventures

 In 2019, King launched a podcast, Intimate Knowledge with Meghan King, which focuses on dating, love and life.
 She hosted the podcast for four years, with the last episode being released on May 22, 2023.

 She has gained a large social media following and endorses products such as beauty and wellness products on Instagram.
 She has done brand collaborations with Amazon and Stanley.

 In 2015, King and her former stepdaughter, Lauren Edmonds teamed up with Mother Trucker & Co, and launched a line of hats called Hashtag Hats.
 In July 2017, King and home fragrance and personal care company K. Hall Studio created a collection of fragrant candles, fragrances and home and beauty products.
 In August 2024, she teamed up with clothing company SewSewYou to create an activewear collection called Harty Collection.
-The line includes leggings, hoodies, joggers and sports bras, and was priced between $45 and $68.
 The proceeds of the activewear collection will go toward her son's care amid his health diagnosis.

-Philanthropy

-King has supported numerous charitable organizations such as GLAAD, Fight Colorectal Cancer and The By Grace Foundation.
-She has been a mentor for young women in business with The Boys and Girls Club, and launched and hosted women’s retreats with Gaia Haven Wellness.

-In 2015, King and her former stepdaughter Lauren designed a hat, and hundred percent of the proceeds went to Fight Colorectal Cancer.
+Nonprofit involvement

 On March 16, 2016, King was a speaker at congressional office Rayburn House Office Building in Capitol Hill with Fight Colorectal Cancer.
 She advocates screenings for colorectal cancer and "a passage of legislation to boost Medicare coverage for colonoscopies," according to The Washington Post.
 Also in 2016, she received Fight Colorectal Cancer organization's Shining Star Award at their annual awards ceremony.
-The award is given to public figures, who raise awareness and bring attention to colorectal cancer.
+The award is given to public figures who raise awareness and bring attention to colorectal cancer.

 After visiting South Africa, King began working with a loungewear brand called LULUSIMONSTUDIO, which is founded by women.
 She designed a clothing line called The LULUSIMONSTUDIO x Meghan King Capsule Collection, with all of the proceeds being donated to The By Grace Foundation, which helps South African women.
 In October 2021, she appeared in South African Glamour to discuss her charity work and said: "When I heard about The By Grace Foundation, I immediately knew we’d be a perfect fit.
 Educating and empowering women who may not otherwise have the opportunity to provide for the family is so important to me."